MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/active-directory/Get-ADServerSettings.md

 This example displays the session settings for the current session.

-For more information about pipelining and the Format-List cmdlet, see Pipelining and Working with command output.
+For more information about pipelining and the Format-List cmdlet, see Pipelining (https://technet.microsoft.com/library/aa998260.aspx) and Working with command output (https://technet.microsoft.com/library/bb123533.aspx).

 ## PARAMETERS